zhiyongliu/incubator-drill/testing/README.md

         }
     ]

 Here, there are two ways to populate data.
-The first one is to "cp", which does a simple cp of a small data file directly to the destination.
+The first one is "cp", which does a simple copy of a small data file directly to the destination.
 The second one runs user-defined scripts, with customized parameters including destinations.
 If datasources are specified, the test framework will pick up the src file(s) and execute the actions accordingly.

 ## Executing tests:

 To run a test, execute the following command in the drilltests directory:

     mvn clean test -Dtest=org.apache.drill.test.drilltests.DrillTestsMapRCluster#drillPositiveTests -Dtest.def.sources=basic_query/testcases/select/select.json -Dtest.groups=smoke

+A wrapping script is also provided, so that you can execute tests using this command:

+    ./runtests.sh commandlinePositiveTests basic_query/testcases/select/select.json smoke